 With two kinds of cheese, three kinds of meat, roasted red peppers, and banana peppers, this Super Bowl Italian Stromboli recipe packs a ton of flavor in those little pockets of pastry.
-Ready in 30 minutes, start-to-finish!
+Ready in 30 minutes, start-to-finish, this Italian Stromboli recipe is great for get-togethers and parties!

 Here is recipe #2 for Super Bowl snacks.
 In case you missed it, I posted a Homemade Soft Pretzels recipe yesterday!
 They are so soft and buttery, and you can make them in an hour and a half.
 For a yeast-based bread, that’s not shabby at all.
 These Soft Pretzel Twists are also awesome.

 Then we will probably go back to Valentine’s Day programming.
 I’ve already posted a few recipes, so make sure you check them out: these Chocolate-Covered Strawberry Thumbprints and this Red Velvet Chocolate Chunk Skillet Cookie.
 Be still my heart.
 And I also shared these Nutella-Filled Red Velvet Cupcakes with Nutella Buttercream.
 DYING.
 That Nutella Buttercream is ridic.

 This Super Bowl Italian Stromboli recipe is so, so easy.
 One of the easiest recipes EVER.
 But it looks like it takes some real effort.
 It basically doesn’t.
 I love that.
 It’s got nice presentation, but is absurdly easy.

 With Italian meats and cheeses, this super simple, quick, and easy croissant ring stromboli is a football game hit.
 And a pinch of Italian seasoning on top goes a long way toward adding Italian verve.
 It’s just a sprinkling on top, but it makes a big difference in enhancing the other flavors.
 With two kinds of cheese, three kinds of meat, roasted red peppers, and banana peppers, this Italian Stromboli packs a ton of flavor in those little pockets of pastry.

 The aroma of this Italian Stromboli filled the whole house.
 Normally I’m accustomed to apple pie or banana bread or other bakery scents filling the house, but I can definitely get on board with stromboli.